yewstack/yew/docs/getting-started/project-setup.md

 ## Overview

-Your local development environment will need several tools to compile, build, package and debug your Yew application.
+Your local development environment will need a couple of tools to compile, build, package and debug your Yew application.

 ## Install Rust, Rustup and Cargo